 - Do I need to assemble all required documents before submitting?

 No, we recommend starting the application process right away!
 You can gradually add the Interfolio (department-level application) and SDSU documents required after initially submitting your Cal State Apply application.

 Costs of attending the Homeland Security program depend on whether you are a California resident, Out-of-State student, or International student (see Graduate Estimated Costs).
 While not required, all students should consider completing the Free Application for Federal Student Aid (FAFSA) to determine availability of financial aid.

 - Are exceptions granted for general university graduate school requirements?

 All students must satisfy the general requirements for admission to the university with graduate standing as described in Part Two of the SDSU Graduate Bulletin.
 International students are required to take the TOEFL exam by the University.
-International students can find additional information via the International Student Center.
+International students can find additional information via the International Admissions website.